 Great balance at all frequencies

-Another impressive performance from Mini II is its capabilities to sound great at even lower volumes, as it manages to produce the same bass depth and impact at low levels, a performance feature which can`t really be attached to the most speakers.
+Another impressive performance from Mini II is its capabilities to sound great at even lower volumes, as it manages to produce the same bass depth and impact at low levels, a performance feature which can`t be attached to the most speakers.

 Design and features

 Design for Mini II is simple and elegant, just like most Bose speakers at that time, which made their speakers speak in their audio capabilities rather than visuals.
-Cover of the speaker is made of aluminum probably the best material to make a product elegant, plus it makes the speaker tuff as a tank.
+Cover of the speaker is made of aluminum probably the best material to create a product elegant, plus it makes the speaker tuff as a tank.

 Another design change for the Mini II was the simplifying the top buttons by ditching the Aux button.
 But don`t worry there is still Aux port, it will just automatically switch to the Aux when a device is plugged in.